armijnhemel/proximity_matcher_webservice/README.md

 $ python3 create_vpt_pickle.py -i /tmp/tlsh-hashes.txt -o /tmp/licenses-tlsh.pickle
 ```

+The data structure uses `__slots__` to squeeze more performance out of the
+code.
+This means that the data structure is static and cannot be changed while
+the program is running.
+If a dataset needs to be changed, it should be
+regenerated.

 ## Starting the server

 Note: currently the location of the pickle file is still hardcoded to